pcdavies/kubernetes-tutorial/Istio.md

 # Istio Install and Config

 ***Note:*** Istio can be installed from anywhere that has Helm, Kubectl and access to the cluster.
 For this example, connect into the **kmaster** image and run the install from that image.
-Istio will be installed onto the **knode** in the cluster
+Istio will be installed onto the **knode1** Node

 ### **Step 0**: ***If running Windows*** on the cluster, follow instructions below: